dbones-labs/laters/documentation/overview/quick-start.md

 dotnet add package Laters
 ```

-- Laters.Marten <- the default persistence library, which proivdies a Unit Of Work (for full transiational support)
+- Laters.Marten <- the default persistence library, which provides a Unit Of Work (for full transitional support)

 ```sh
 dotnet add package Laters.Marten
 ```
-## Models
+## Models.

-### Simple Domain
+### Simple Domain.

-This is our simple todo class, the CompleteDate is indicate when the TodoItem is completed.
+This is our simple todo class, the CompleteDate is indicated when the TodoItem is completed.

 ```csharp
 public class TodoItem